Bethan Langford

 'There was a quietly scene-stealing performance from Bethan Langford' Opera Magazine

-'the most remarkable portrayal to my mind is Bethan Langford as the composer's sister Winifred' Seen and Heard International
+'The most remarkable portrayal to my mind is Bethan Langford as the composer's sister Winifred' Seen and Heard International

 'A terrifically nuanced performance from Bethan Langford, heartbreaking as Gurney's loyal sister.'
 Classicalsource.com